 - Taxation.
 Double taxation is a hallmark of corporations, and as such, how does this affect the business?

 - Survivorship.
 If something happens to you (e.g., you become incapacitated in some way or die), do you want the company to survive?

 Considering these factors with a corporate lawyer will help identify if a corporation is right for your business.

 Contact Our Law Firm Today

 If you need to incorporate a business, do it strategically and smartly.
 At Ronald J. Fichera Law Firm, we help clients form corporations and plan for their futures.
-Contact us either by completing the online form or by calling us at 610-768-9255, and we will schedule a Free Consultation to discuss your business venture.
+Contact us by completing the online form or calling us at 610-768-9255, and we will schedule a Free Consultation to discuss your business venture.

 Please check out our FAQs Page under Corporate/Business Succession for additional information.